-On a cloudy Sunday in early June of 2020, motorhome owners from the neighboring ‘motor caravan parking lot’ are watching the best scene of the morning: The owner of one of those impressive yachts deals with a hose that connects his boat to a sucking machine.
+On a cloudy Sunday in early June, motorhome owners from the neighboring ‘motor caravan parking lot’ are watching the best scene of the morning: The owner of one of those impressive yachts deals with a hose that connects his boat to a sucking machine.
 The latter empties the yacht’s wastewater tanks and causes a smell one could have lived without, right at this posh spot.

 The site is a memorial and museum today.
 “Arbeit macht frei” (“Work brings freedom”) it says on the gate, just like in Auschwitz.
-In April, the 75th anniversary of Sachsenhausen’s liberation by the Red Army was being observed online.
-The Corona pandemic prevented an event on site.
+In April of 2020, the 75th anniversary of Sachsenhausen’s liberation by the Red Army was being observed online.
+The Corona pandemic prevented an event on site from happening.

 We finally made it to the part about radioactivity.
 Oranienburg is actually the most radioactive place in all of Germany.
 The company ‘Auergesellschaft’ had a factory here when the Nazis seized power in Berlin, 33 kilometers (20 miles) away.
 Two Jewish shareholders were kicked out of the company.
 In the early 1940s, it actually produced a product called ‘Doramad’, a radioactive toothpaste which was supposed to make consumers feel “natural freshness” in their mouths, according to ads.
 This is not a joke.